nweaver-blockchain/blockchain-names/index.md

+---
+layout: base
+---

 # The Blockchain Names Archive

-This archive contains a series of reports on various Blockchain Naming Systems, primarily authored by [Nicholas Weaver](mailto://nweaver@gmail.com).
+This archive contains a series of reports on various Blockchain (and Blockchain-adjacent) Naming Systems, primarily authored by [Nicholas Weaver](mailto://nweaver@gmail.com).
 This work was sponsored by [ICANN](https://www.icann.org) but all opinions are those of the author, not of the funder.